Paul Hanlon: Hibernian

 Hibs struggled in the 2011–12 season, only securing a place in the SPL with a 4–0 win against Dunfermline in early May.
 Hanlon scored the fourth goal, which was awarded despite the fact the ball had not crossed the goal-line.
 He played in Scottish Cup final defeats in 2012 and 2013.

 He won the club's player of the year award for the 2013–14 season, awarded in March 2014.
 At the same time, Hanlon was ruled out of action for the rest of the season due to a knee injury.
 Hibs were seven points ahead of the relegation play-off position at that point, but a continued bad run of results led to their eventual relegation to the Scottish Championship.

 In the 2015–16 season, Hanlon scored the winning goal in a match against Rangers and scored an injury-time equaliser away to Hearts in the 2015–16 Scottish Cup.
 Hibs won the replay against Hearts at Easter Road and went on to win the competition, defeating Rangers 3–2 in the final.

 Hanlon signed a three-year contract with Hibs in June 2016.
 He missed much of the second half of the 2016–17 season due to a pelvic injury, but the team earned promotion to the Premiership.
 He was awarded a testimonial by Hibs in March 2018, and soon afterwards agreed a new contract with the club.

 Hanlon made his 400th competitive appearance for Hibs on 23 November 2019, in a 3–1 win against Motherwell.

 Following the retirement of David Gray, Hanlon was appointed club captain in July 2021.
 On 16 November 2021, Hanlon signed a new long-term contract with Hibernian, keeping him at the club until 2024.
 Hanlon made his 500th appearance for the club on 7 May 2022, in a 1–1 draw against Aberdeen.

+Hibs announced in May 2024 that Hanlon and long-serving teammate Lewis Stevenson would be leaving the club at the end of the 2023–24 season.

+Raith Rovers

+Hanlon signed a three-year deal with Raith Rovers on 20 June 2024.

+Following the departure of manager Barry Robson in November 2025, Hanlon was made interim player/manager.